Trustroots/trustroots/README.md

 Trustroots is in maintenance mode.
 No new features are being developed.
 Our medium term plan is decentralisation, more on that will be published soon.

+## nvm & npm

+We're using nvm to manage node versions.

+- `nvm use`
+- `npm -g i npm@latest-7`

+It's important to use the latest version of npm v7 and not later.

 ## Building for production

 See `deploy/docker`.
 Run `dockerBuild.sh`.
 Then `docker push` the latest tags